 2. Statistical replenishment, not min/max

-The most common mistake in early retail inventory: setting a min and a max for each SKU, eyeballing both, and trusting the system to reorder when stock crosses the min.
-This works for the top 20 bestsellers and fails everywhere else.
+A common mistake in early retail inventory: setting a min and a max for each SKU, eyeballing both, and trusting the system to reorder when stock crosses the min.
+This may work for the top bestsellers and fail everywhere else.

 The right approach classifies each item's demand pattern and applies the appropriate forecast: